Skip to main content

 What is a stormwater drain system?

-• In a natural environment, stormwater will soak into soils and soft surfaces, and some also runs into area streams.
+• In a natural environment, stormwater is typically managed by the earth: some soaks directly into soils and soft surfaces, and the rest runs into streams.

-• In our urban setting, a greater amount of stormwater runs off
+• In our urban setting, however, a much greater amount of stormwater runs off impervious surfaces like:

 • Rooftops